 But like most assets, both these metals have their boom and bust cycles.
-Regardless of any time period, it is important to consider the following while thinking about investing in gold or silver.
+Regardless of any time period, it is important to consider the following while thinking about investing in gold vs silver.

 Historically, silver has proven to be more volatile than gold.
-While its demand is extensive, the supply currently stands around a billion ounces as per statistics available in the media reports.
+While its demand is extensive, the supply currently stands at around a billion ounces, as per statistics available in the media reports.